CollaboraOnline/online/wsd/README.md

 ## Debugging

-When debugging, you want to add `--o:num_prespawn_children=1` to the coolwsd parameters to limit the amount of concurrently running processes.
+When debugging, you want to pass `--o:num_prespawn_children=1` to coolwsd to limit the number of concurrently running processes.

-When the crash happens too early, you also want to
+When a crash happens too early, you also want to

     export SLEEPFORDEBUGGER=<number of seconds>